MITCHAM: The nuclear age reaches old age

-The footage of that huge explosion in Beirut earlier this month was startling and has stuck with me.
+The footage of that huge explosion in Beirut last month was startling and has stuck with me.
 It looked almost like a nuclear detonation in an urban area.

 Two days after that Aug.
 4 explosion, the world observed the 75th anniversary of the bombing of Hiroshima, which was followed three days later in 1945 by the bombing of Nagasaki.

 Now, listen, I’m not trying to get all bleak on you — though how can you discuss “the nuclear age” without being the downer in the room?
-I’m just sharing another thing on my mind — the fact that the nuclear age is 75 this month.
+I’m just sharing another thing on my mind — the fact that the nuclear age turned 75 last month.
 So much of modern reality is tied to the development of these weapons.

 If you think about it, these weapons were born of Hitler.
-As Hitler sought to dominate the world during WWII, our nation gathered some of the world's brightest minds to form the “Manhattan Project” in Los Alamos, New Mexico, under scientist Robert Oppenheimer in a race against the clock.
+As Hitler sought to dominate the world during World War II, our nation gathered some of the world's brightest minds to form the “Manhattan Project” in Los Alamos, New Mexico, under scientist Robert Oppenheimer in a race against the clock.
 We had to destroy Hitler before he destroyed us.
 Thankfully, Hitler had never had a nuclear button.
 But his madness led to the frenzied rush to develop an ultimate weapon.
 The nuclear age is a byproduct of his megalomania.
-We indirectly have the “gift” of potential human self destruction from the 20th century’s most reviled killer.
+We indirectly have the “gift” of potential human self-destruction from the 20th century’s most reviled killer.

 But it’s the destructive potential that humans can’t ever ignore.
 There is insane footage from the early days of the Cold War when the United States and the Soviet Union held test bombings.
 I am fascinated by those old videos.
 I watch them sometimes.
 There’s footage of soldiers having to observe blasts from positions that appear too close.
 Many of us are wired to enjoy spectacle, like big explosions.
 From the safety of a television or computer screen, a nuclear explosion can seem merely “interesting.”